Lakens/statistical_inferences/docs/10-sequential.md

 Now imagine that due to logistical issues, we do not manage to analyze the data until we have collected data from 76 observations (38 in each condition) instead of the planned 66 observations.
 Such logistical issues are common in practice and one of the main reasons alpha spending functions for group sequential designs were developed.
 Our first look at the data does not occur at the planned time of collecting 33.3% of the total sample, but at 76/198 = 38.4% of the planned sample.
 We can recalculate the alpha level we should use for each look at the data, based on the current look, and planned future looks.
-Instead of using the alpha levels 0.0226, 0.0217, and 0.0217 at the three respective looks (as calculated above, and note how in the Pocock-style alpha spending function the alpha levels are almost, but not exactly, the same at each look, unlike the Pocock correction where they are identical at each look).
+Instead of using the alpha levels 0.0226, 0.0217, and 0.0217 at the three respective looks (as calculated above, and note how in the Pocock-like alpha spending function the alpha levels are almost, but not exactly, the same at each look, unlike the Pocock correction where they are identical at each look).
 We can adjust the information rates by explicitly specifying them using `informationRates` in the code below.
 The first look now occurs at 76/198 of the planned sample.
 The second look is still planned to occur at 2/3 of the sample, and the final look at the planned maximum sample size.

 ```r